wagov/wasocshared/docs/advisories/20240319001-Fortra-FileCatalyst-RCE.md

 ## What has been observed?

-The vulnerability was reported on August 9, 2023, and addressed two days later in FileCatalyst Workflow version 5.1.6 Build 114 without a CVE identifier however Fortra published the CVE on 03/13/2024.
+The vulnerability was reported on August 9, 2023, and addressed two days later in FileCatalyst Workflow version 5.1.6 Build 114 without a CVE identifier however Fortra published the CVE on March 13, 2024.
 There has since been a proof of concept released by security researchers.

 ## Recommendation